pavkam/XtraLiteTemplates/README.md

 ### What it is, and what it is not
 XtraLiteTemplates is a fully managed .NET Framework library that offers easy string templating features.
 XtraLiteTemplates offers support for `custom template constructs` (akin to statements), and support for `expressions` with custom operators.
 XtraLiteTemplates is not a programming language or a domain-specific language in its own right, its sole purpose is to aid in the creation and manipulation of string templates.
 Anything else is out of scope of this project.

+> **XtraLiteTemplates does not use the C# compiler services.** No intermediate .NET source-code is generated in the process, and no assemblies are compiled as a result.

 ### Usage Examples
 The easiest way to evaluate a template is by using the built-in facade class ```XLTemplate```.
 It works in conjunction with an instance of ```IDialect``` interface to parse and evaluate a template: